Eco Forest Therapy

 ”People consider walking on water is a miracle.

 But I think the real miracle is to walk on this earth.”

 In the Scandinavian models of Forest Bathing and Forest Therapy guiding, we make an effort to use words and terms that clearly describe the theoretical framework, the methodological basis and how we operationalize our terms.
 By naming our methodology, we partake in the international development process necessary, as the concepts of Forest Bathing and Forest Therapy are being used more widely and with varying definitions, contents and purposes.

 What is Eco Forest Therapy?

 Eco is an abbreviation of the word ecology.
 Ecology describes the interdependent conditions and relationships that exist between organisms and their living environment.
-To act ecologically is, among other things, to promote a circular and positive coexistence between the human being and living nature.
-This aspect is at the core of Eco Forest Therapy, and to the underlying theory, methodology and guiding skills developed within the Scandinavian Nature and Forest Therapy Institute.
+To act ecologically is, among other things, to promote a circular and positive coexistence between the human being and the living environment.
+This aspect is at the core of Eco Forest Therapy, and the underlying theory, methodology and guiding skills developed within the Scandinavian Nature and Forest Therapy Institute.
 The word Eco thus places a special emphasis on how we percieve our relationship with the natural world, including our own, human nature.
 Not only does Eco Forest Therapy offer significant physiological and psychological health benefits, but may also contribute to necessary human behavioural changes, the bases of resilience and a future sustainabilty for both.
 We thus “protect what we love”.